Community Emergency Response Team (CERT)

 The Community Emergency Response Team (CERT) program offers members of the public an opportunity to learn basic hands-on disaster response techniques and life-saving skills to utilize in their own homes and neighborhoods.
 This 100% volunteer program was developed by the Los Angeles Fire Department (LAFD) in 1985 and implemented nationally by FEMA in 1993.
-CERT members train for a minimum 20 hour program of classroom learning and hands on skills in the following areas before becoming a registered volunteer:
+CERT members train for a minimum 27 hours of classroom and 3 hours hands on practical skills in the following areas before becoming a registered volunteer:

-The Chicago CERT team is run by the City of Chicago Office of Emergency Management and Communications (OEMC) with assistance from the Chicago Fire Department and Chicago Police Department.
-Classes are typically offered 4 times a year.
-In 2019, there are 3 remaining classes scheduled.
-(See class schedules and Syllabi below for upcoming courses)
+The Chicago CERT team is managed by the City of Chicago Office of Emergency Management and Communications (OEMC) with assistance from the Chicago Fire Department and Chicago Police Department.
+Classes are typically offered at least 4 times a year.

-For more information or to sign up for the Chicago CERT program, contact email@example.com or go to https://www.ready.gov/community-emergency-response-team.
+For more information and registration details contact firstname.lastname@example.org or go to https://www.ready.gov/community-emergency-response-team